Glass-Like Random Catalogues for Two-Point Estimates on the Light Cone: Introduction

 In general, glass distributions can be created from a uniform Poisson distribution by running an N-body simulation with repellent gravitational forces, but this requires a lot of computing resources.
 As an alternative, \citet{Davila-Kurban:2020eph} have suggested a fast way of generating glass-like catalogues using the Zeldovich approximation of Lagrangian perturbation theory \citep{Zeldovich:1970aaaaa}.
 Starting with a Poisson sample of a uniform distribution in a periodic simulation box, one can iteratively displace the objects in a direction opposite to the one given by the first-order displacement field $\vec{\Psi}$.
 After many iterations, the power spectrum of the catalogue is approximately the one of a glass, with $P(k)\propto k^4$.
 In their work, \citet{Davila-Kurban:2020eph} adapted the publicly available BAO reconstruction code of \citet{Bautista:2017wwp}\footnote{\url{github.com/julianbautista/eboss_clustering}} based on the Fourier-space algorithm of \citet{Burden:2015pfa}.

 In this article, we aim to extend this approach to catalogues on the light cone with a redshift-dependent comoving number density of objects $n(r(z))$, which can be due to a radial survey selection function or due to an intrinsic redshift-dependent abundance of the objects (for example, high mass dark matter halos are less abundant at high redshifts).
 We provide the publicly available Python tool {\sc grlic}, to easily create glass-like random catalogues given the survey specifications (opening angle, survey mask, redshift range and the redshift dependent number density $n(r(z))$).
+We stress the fact that the glass-like catalogues might not be considered truly ``random'' due to the correlated nature of their data points.
+Nevertheless, each glass-like catalogue is a random realisation of the underlying background distribution and we will occasionally continue to use this term to underscore the glass-like catalogues' function as the reference ``random'' dataset in the pair-count estimations of the 2PCF.

 Glasses are particularly useful in this context as they allow for a smooth evolution of the number density with radial distance, without any discontinuities as they would be unavoidably present in a crystal-like structure.